 How does medical management work?

-You will be given medication called misoprostol, usually as vaginal pessaries or oral tablets.
+If you have been diagnosed with an incomplete miscarriage, you will be given medication called misoprostol, usually as vaginal pessaries or oral tablets.
 This medication helps the neck of the womb (cervix) to open and lets the pregnancy come away.

 It will take a few hours for the bleeding to start.
 You’ll feel some pain and have bleeding or clotting (like a heavy period).
 You will be offered pain relief and anti-sickness medication.
 Some women may experience diarrhoea and vomiting.